 Certificate valid for

-Supervisors and trades personnel, including trainees such as but not limited to: demolition workers, construction workers, general maintenance staff, electricians, plumbers, gas fitters, painters and decorators, joiners, plasterers, roofers, heating and ventilation engineers, telecommunication engineers, fire and burglar alarm installers, computer installers, architects, building surveyors, shopfitters and other such professionals.
+This UKATA Asbestos Awareness Training course is perfect for supervisors and trades personnel, including trainees such as but not limited to: demolition workers, construction workers, general maintenance staff, electricians, plumbers, gas fitters, painters and decorators, joiners, plasterers, roofers, heating and ventilation engineers, telecommunication engineers, fire and burglar alarm installers, computer installers, architects, building surveyors, shopfitters and other such professionals.
 Architects, building surveyors and other such professionals may require a more developed course which includes the core syllabus in this course, however with an additional module which includes the interaction between the various duties under the Construction Design and Management Regulations and those within CAR.

 Inhalation of asbestos fibres can cause cancers such as mesothelioma and lung cancer, and other serious lung diseases such as asbestosis and pleural thickening, accounting for 5000 asbestos related deaths per year!

 We can include an optional face fit test at the end of the course, for an additional £20+Vat per person.
 For more information and requirements on face fit testing and the importance of respiratory protective equipment (RPE) please visit our Fit Testing page.

 We can now deliver this through interactive Video Learning, for those working remotely that wish to achieve their UKATA Asbestos Awareness qualification.
 Please contact us on 0115 8970 529 or email email@example.com for more information.

 If you have no intention of removing asbestos but work on buildings built or refurbished before the year 2000, asbestos could be present.
 You will need awareness training so you know how to avoid the risks.

 Asbestos awareness training should be given to employees whose work could foreseeably disturb the fabric of a building and expose them to asbestos or who supervise or influence the work.